agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

 ii.
 Scope of the system

 The system will grab tweets from twitter and store them in our database we have created.
 Once there are tweets in the database the user will be able to either grab more tweets or use built-in natural language processing methods to analyze tweets already in the database.
-The user will also be able enter in new companies and powertrain alternatives into the database to facilitate easier data processing.
-The user will also be able to use a custom interface to read the results of the NLP and glean data from what we have collected.
+The user will also be able enter in new companies and powertrain alternatives into the database to enable more customized data processing.

 iii.
 Objectives and success criteria of the project
 S